 In most group exercise workshops I deliver for both land and water, a familiar question is asked.
 Initially, when I was first asked about how to deal with people with varying health issues in my classes, I would systematically respond to each health issue.
 The usual response was to make sure that the individual with the health concern follows the recommendations of their health care provider and then provide them with modifications during the workout.
 When I reflect over the years of those responses, there were many modifications – for heart issues, joint pain, postural challenges, various forms of cancers, and other debilitating diseases.
 This was particularly evident in water-based workshops, as often there are more people with health-related issues drawn to exercising in water.

 Away from the workshops, I approached my classes very differently and only recently realised this.
-There was an incongruence between my responses in workshops and what I actually did in my own classes!
+There was an incongruence between my responses in workshops and what I did in my classes!
 The penny finally dropped.